 Download a sample program of study (PDF)

 Legal education presents a broad array of options for graduates.
 The careers in which you can apply your skills are vast.
 Navigating the extensive course offerings to find the classes that will help you prepare the best for your career can be challenging.
-Western New England University has made this process much simpler with our seven concentration programs.
+Western New England University has made this process much simpler with our five concentration programs.

 While students are not required to pursue a concentration, you may choose to focus your studies on a specific practice area.
 Course options for the second and third year are laid out in clear progressions, showing students the best paths to take to gain the expertise they will need.